andy-lang/tmux-omnivim/README.md

 # tmux-omnivim
-Vim and Tmux, together as one.

-One of my frustrations with Tmux was that if I had a Vim process open in another pane, typing a Vim command would open files in _that_ pane instead of the one that has Vim already running.
-I looked around and couldn't find anyone who had come up with a solution, so I wrote my own.
-Here's how it works...
+A Vim/Tmux plugin to maintain a single instance of Vim/GVim/Neovim across multiple Tmux panes.
+Here's how it works:

-* If there's no instance of Vim open in any of the panes in the *current* Tmux window, typing a `vim file1 file2` command opens a new Vim instance in the pane in which the command was typed.
+* If there's no instance of Vim open in any of the panes in the *current* Tmux window, typing a `vim file` command opens a new Vim instance in the pane in which the command was typed.
 * If there is a Vim instance open in the current window, then typing a `vim file` command opens those file/s in that running instance.
 * If there is a Vim instance running in *another* window, then typing a `vim file` command opens a new Vim instance.

 Pretty simple, but pretty nifty.

-Please note that this is still very much a work in progress.
-The main outline of functionality is all here, but there's some issues to be ironed out.
-Let me know if you stumble upon things that need fixing and I'll take a look.

 ## Features
-* Compatability with Neovim, Vim, and GVim
+* Compatability with Neovim, Vim, and GVim (see below)
 * Separate Vim instances between Tmux windows
-* Custom Vim commands and command line flags
 * Tmux not currently open?
 Vim opens as normal!
-* Call Vim without omnipresence using a simple flag
+* Call a separate instance of Vim with the `--lit` flag
-* ...your ideas here...

 # Requirements
 * **Tmux**